annebrown/docs-tech/content/1.frameworks/nuxt3/rendering/index.md

 ## Rendering

-By default, Nuxt uses [universal rendering](/content/devy/web-dev/rendering) (rendered on server, then rehydrated by client), but components can alo be designed for client-side, server-side, edge-side, or a combination.
+By default, Nuxt uses (rendered on server, then rehydrated by client), but components can alo be designed for client-side, server-side, edge-side, or a combination.

 ## Client-Side